August 14, 2054. Friday. 11:11 PM.

 “It’s encased with poison.
-If you pull it off, or even speak about this academy it’s going to inject a lethal dose of poison into your system and kill you.”
+So if you pull it off or speak about this academy, it will inject a lethal dose of poison into your system and kill you.”

 “I’m dead serious.
 I’ve seen someone die trying to tell someone in the outside world.
 This is not a joke.”

 “These people are insane.
-They really want to keep us here forever.”
+They want to keep us here forever.”

-Someone knocked on their door and the door creaked open.
-A women stood in front of their door.
+Someone knocked on their door, and the door creaked open.
+A woman stood in front of their door.
 She was wearing a white lab coat with glasses.
 Her golden locks were tightly in a bun as she smiled.
 Both of them whirled around to see her standing there.

 “Welcome.
 You must be Mr. Koga.
 My name is Angela.”

 Kiyro wearily stared at her.
-He was not pleased that he was kidnapped and brought to an unknown place.
+He was displeased that he was kidnapped and brought to an unknown place.
 “What do you want?
 Why am I here?”